 6/6

-Ueda Songa, known as a tea master, was built as a garden for the villa of the Asano family on the orders of the lord of Hiroshima Asano Nagaakira.
-The park, which is said to have been named “Shukkeien” because it was created in imitation of China’s world-famous scenic spot “West Lake,” changes its expression throughout the four seasons and entertains visitors.
-The soft-serve ice cream and shaved ice cream from “Sensuitei” are also popular with families.
+Ueda Soko, known as a tea master, was ordered to built a garden for the villa of the Asano family on the orders of the lord of Hiroshima Domain.
+The park, which is said to have been named “Shukkeien” because it was created in imitation of China's world-famous scenic spot “West Lake,” changes its expression throughout the four seasons and entertains visitors.
+The soft cream and shaved ice from “Sensuitei” are also popular with families.

 World Heritage Sea Route